koknat/callGraph/README.md

-## A multi-language tool to source code for function definitions and calls
+## A multi-language tool to parse source code for function definitions and calls
 callGraph generates a .png call graph and displays it<br>
 The parser was designed for Python / Perl / TCL, and has been extended for other languages
 !["Sample output of Python"](test/regression/example.py.golden.png)